robvanson/akouste/Examples/akouste_LLM_simple_prompt.md

 ## {{{!answerstogo!|font-weight:bold}}} answers to go

 Minimal test of audio.
-Uses two sounds<sup>1</sup> from ./Stimuli as listed in Audiotest_stimuluslist.js (in the same folder as the web page) or web audio when this stimuluslist is not available.
+Uses two sounds from ./Stimuli as listed in Audiotest_stimuluslist.js (in the same folder as the web page) or web audio when this stimuluslist is not available.

 For it to work, JavaScript should be allowed, *Third-party cookies* should be allowed (Chrome, Edge and derived browsers),  or *cross-site tracking* should be allowed (ie, *not* prevented, Safari).
 Firefox and derived browsers seem to work in most settings.
 Internet Explorer (IE) does not work.